TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 This is why we say we need to *minimise the error function*.
 To do so, we take the derivative of the error function and set this to zero to find the minima.
 The least squares equation is convex which means there is always a minima.

+> [!TIP]
-**But what about if we have non-linear algorithms that we want to minimise?
-Can't use least squares!**
+> But what about if we have non-linear algorithms that we want to minimise?
+Can't use least squares!
+Instead we must use
-Instead we must use numerical approximation to optimisation to give us a close solution to ordinary least squares solution.
+> numerical approximation to optimisation to give us a close solution to ordinary least squares solution.

 ### Gradient Descent - Optimization algorithm